AlfrescoArchive/chatter-dashlet/README.md

 TODO
 ----

-* Move repo-tier components into the Share Extras project
+* Move repo-tier components into the Share OAuth project
 * Improvements to Maven build to use Maven SDK and depend on Share OAuth
 * Request refresh tokens from Salesforce, so that expired access tokens can be renewed
 * Improvements to Share OAuth to avoid having to load access tokens in client-side code